ploomber/sklearn-evaluation/docs/reference/developer.md

 All plots are implemented using an object-oriented API, this implies that each plot is a class.

-Users interact with the plots via a `from_raw_data` method, that takes raw, unaggregated data as input, optinal arguments to customize the plot, and an optional `name` argument to idenfity the plot.
+Users interact with the plots via a `from_raw_data` method, that takes raw, unaggregated data as input, optional arguments to customize the plot, and an optional `name` argument to idenfity the plot.

 Let's see an example.
 Our example plot takes a list of elements and it produces a bar plot with the count for each different value: